- Night Skies (USA working title)

 There are several guides online to recognising an original and I’ve tried to collect as many as I can here.

-Mel at Moviepostercollectors.com has created an excellent guide to spotting a fake along with lots of detailed photographs.
+Mel at the now defunct Moviepostercollectors.com created an excellent guide to spotting a fake along with lots of detailed photographs.

 In any event this poster (in any size) was never distributed to theaters.
 The exact reason is unknown.
 According to reports, it was created solely for the purpose of internal distribution to cast and crew members.
 (It was reported on MOPO that the posters were placed in the company lobby for employees to pick up.)
 Many of these posters have personal notes to/from executives and crew members.
 It is known that Spielberg used the image as the logo for his company, so perhaps he did not want it released to the public.
 I’ve also read speculation that Spielberg believed it gave away a major plot point from the movie.